Regular Indoor Rules

 A player or coach receiving a red card may be asked to leave the facility (referee’s discretion).
 Under no circumstance may a ejected player/coach return to the field of play after the game or sit in the stands.
 Ejected player/coaches may wait by the front entrance and under no circumstance interfere with the game they were ejected from.
 If the player/coach refuses to leave, or delays leaving, the game may be declared a forfeit with the team whose player refused to leave forfeiting the game.

 All time penalties (blue cards and yellow cards) are to be served in full by the player receiving the time penalty.
 If a team serving a time penalty is scored on that team may send in a player to replace the player that received the time penalty.
-If both teams have players serving time penalties and a team scores, only the team scored against may replace a player.
+If both teams have players serving time penalties and a team scores, both teams may replace a player.
 Penalty time begins when the ball is put back into play.
 If a male player receives a time penalty or a red card and the team is playing short a male player, a female player may not be substituted for by a male player, in order for the team to have four males and one female during the time penalty.
 A female may substitute for another female player, during the time penalty, but the team cannot play with more than three males.

 EJECTIONS – A player or non-player shall be ejected for incidents of: